 The flying gecko, or parachute gecko, is a genus of arboreal gecko species found in Southeast Asia.
 While they aren’t capable of independent flight, they get their name from their ability to glide using the flaps of skin found on their feet and their flat, rudder-like tails.

-The flying gecko can glide up to 200 feet in a single bound, despite measuring only about 6-8 inches in body length.
+The flying gecko can glide up to 200 feet in a single bound, despite measuring only about 6 to 8 inches in body length.

 These geckos, while skittish, are relatively popular in the pet trade.